 After 1850, the first factories to manufacture these Black Forest clocks were built in the Black Forest.
 Thus the factories also had the entire production processes under control.
 Thus the quality of these watches was always constant.
 At the end of the nineteenth century, the Junghans company built new mass-produced products based on the model from the United States of America.
 This alarm clock became a very affordable clock on the market.
 Before the beginning of World War I, the beautiful Black Forest covered sixty percent of the world's exports of large watches.

 The industrial change

 Now the cuckoo is suddenly dead.
-In 1970, plastic and of course microelectronics revolutionized watch production in the Black Forest.
+In 1970, plastic and of course microelectronics revolutionized it Watchmaking in the Black Forest.
 Quartz watches were more accurate than mechanical watches.
 These watches were also very cheap.
-Unfortunately, many traditional traders had to give up.
-In 1990 the cheap variant from the Far Eastern countries became overwhelming.
-Because of the cheap competition from the Far Eastern countries, watch production has unfortunately disappeared apart from a few remains in the Black Forest.
+Unfortunately, many traditional retailers had to give up.
+In 1990, the cheap version from the Far Eastern countries became overwhelming.
+Unfortunately, due to cheap competition from the Far Eastern countries, watch production has disappeared except for a few remnants in the Black Forest.